ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql/install_mysql.md

 ##  MySQL installation options

-If using a cloud service like AWS RDS, then the installation of MySQL is handled by those services.
-However, if working with a bare metal or cloud node, there are a few different [installation options](https://dev.mysql.com/doc/refman/8.1/en/installing.html).
+If you are using a cloud service like AWS RDS, then the installation of MySQL is handled by those services.
+However, if you are working with a bare metal or cloud node, there are a few different [installation options](https://dev.mysql.com/doc/refman/8.1/en/installing.html).
 You should decide what approach you want to take for installing MySQL after reviewing the documentation.

 ##  MySQL Server Configuration